fontist/formulas/docs/index.md

     background: var(--vp-c-bg-alt) !important;
   }

-  /* All this CSS is copied from the '@media (min-width: 768px)' blocks
+  /* All this CSS is copied from the `@media (min-width: 768px)` blocks
-     in the 'VPNavBarSearch' and 'VPNavBarSearchButton' components.
+     in the `VPNavBarSearch`` and 'VPNavBarSearchButton` components.
 Make sure that it's kept up to date.
-Treat it like a black box. */
+Treat it like a black box.
+This is here to make the homepage search box fill the width like it normally does even when the screen side gets small which normally shrinks it. */
   #bigsearch {
     flex-grow: 1;
     padding-left: 24px;